GerHobbelt/rapidcsv/README.md

 Supported Get/Set Data Types
 ----------------------------
-The internal cell representation in the Document class is using std::string and when other types are requested, standard conversion routines are used.
+The internal cell representation in the Document class is using std::string and when other types are requested, [converter](https://github.com/panchaBhuta/converter/tree/main#supported-data-types-for-conversion) routines are used.
-All standard conversions are relatively straight-forward, with the exception of `char-types` or `bool`.
-For `char-types`, rapidcsv interprets the cell's (first) byte as a character.
-For `bool`, the expected integer values are `0` or `1`.
 The following example illustrates the supported data types.

 https://github.com/panchaBhuta/rapidcsv_FilterSort/blob/7cf48a26b130993f12c72f6a6f80f900099445ba/examples/colrowhdr.csv#L1-L6